-You can use property keys and animation handles to control every level of animation manipulation.
-While creative and detailed work often takes place on the canvas at the object level, you can use the Animation panel to make more refined changes to your animation.
-Specifically, you can add, delete, and move keys or handles to change the behavior of your animation at the following levels:
+You can use the property keys and animation handles to control animations that you create.
+You can create most of an animation on the canvas at the object level, but you can also use the Animation panel to make more refined changes to an animation.
+You can add, delete, and move property keys or animation handles to change the behavior of an animation at the following levels:

-- Layer: A layer handle controls all child object handles and property keys in the same frame.
-Moving a layer handle along the timeline, for example, adjusts all property keys present in the given frame for all objects on the selected level.
+- Layer: A layer handle controls all child object handles and property keys that are located in the same frame.
+You can move a layer handle along a timeline to adjust all the property keys that are located in a specific frame for all objects on the same level.

-- Object: An object handle controls all child property keys in the same frame.
-Moving an object handle along the timeline, for example, adjusts all property keys present in the given frame for the selected object.
+- Object: An object handle controls all child property keys that are located in the same frame.
+You can move an object handle along the timeline to adjust all the property keys that are located in a specific frame for an object.

 - Property: A property key controls a single property.

-On the Animation panel, layer handles and object handles appear as down arrows, while property keys appear as yellow keys.
+On the Animation panel, layer handles and object handles are down arrows and property keys are yellow keys.

-When you animate a property, the property will have multiple keys across the timeline—at minimum, you must specify a starting value and an ending value at different points along the timeline to animate a property.
-A clock icon is displayed next to the property name to indicate that it has been animated.
+When you animate a property, the property has multiple keys across the timeline.
+At minimum, you must specify a starting value and an end value at different points along the timeline to animate a property.
+A clock icon is displayed next to the property name to indicate that it was animated.